1-877-929-7245

 • Breakfast, Lunch

-The final miles of the course take us to Tours, a city that was once the capital of France.
-Take some time to settle into your city center hotel and begin discovering your old-world surroundings ahead of tonight's dinner at the hotel.
+Our excursion ends in Tours, a city that was once the capital of France.
+After settling into our city center hotel there's time to discover the olde-world surroundings, ahead of tonight's dinner at the hotel.
 Overnight Tours.

 Includes